Last Updated on May 2, 2024 by Edward Harris

 If you have current healthcare benefits, we show you affordable options to pay some of your out-of-pocket expenses.
 Secondary medical insurance coverage fills needed gaps that your primary plan does not cover, and is separate from other benefits.
 Rates are actually much lower than most consumers expect, and there are many supplementary and voluntary benefits that can be utilized for this add-on policy.
-Any quotes provided by our website are free (of course) and we research all reputable companies that offer this type of coverage.
+Any quotes provided by our website are free (of course) and we research all reputable primary and secondary companies that offer this type of coverage.

 By expanding your benefits, your out-of-pocket costs, including deductibles and copays, may reduce.
 Vision, dental, accidental injury, and healthcare plans are offered that provide this type of coverage.
 Cash may also be paid, depending upon policy provisions.
 Disability, Cancer, Senior Supplement, and accident coverage can provide timely assistance with lump sum, annual, or monthly payments.
 Note: A second deductible may be required to be paid in addition to a Marketplace plan deductible.